pottedmeat7/OpenVR-WalkInPlace/Readme.md

 If you want to update a profile with new settings you need to select the profile and delete it and re-create a "New Profile".

-If you name a profile with the name "default" it will be the initially loaded profile once SteamVR is started.
+If you name a profile with the name "default" it will be the initially loaded profile once you "load profiles".

-### Arm Swinging
-To achieve more of an Arm Swinging only method you can set the "Walk Touch" value to 0 This will disable the walking mode and movement will only be applied if you are jogging / running.
-You then can lower the HMD Y value very low and your HMD will only need to move slightly, but it will natrually move a bit.

 ## Initial Setup
 ### Boost